alexdovzhanyn/elixium_core/README.md

 - TCP-layer zero knowledge peer authentication for secure communication
 - Low target block solve time

-### Anonymous transactions
+### Private transactions
 We're going to be the first (that we're aware of) blockchain that strictly enforces zkSNARKS technology in it's core.
-Other networks default to insecure / non-anonymous transactions and some allow nodes to opt into secure transactions.
+Other networks default to insecure / non-private transactions and some allow nodes to opt into secure transactions.
-Our approach is to only allow anonymous transactions via zero knowledge proofs -- it's part of our consensus mechanism.
+Our approach is to only allow private transactions via zero knowledge proofs -- it's part of our consensus mechanism.
 We're still researching this, but we're looking at using Hyrax, a zero knowledge protocol that doesn't need a trusted setup.